zarov/dotfiles/README.md

-Darnit, this time I'm putting on github my dotfiles in a CLEAR way.
+Darnit, this time I'm putting on github my dotfiles in a __CLEAN__ way.

 Also, you should check [this post](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/)